Otherwise – garbage in, garbage out

 Chart of Accounts

-When you create workflows with your new software, you have the opportunity to set it up right.
+When you create workflows with your new law firm software, you have the opportunity to set it up right.
 Don’t blow this chance.
-Find someone who has expertise in law firm accounting so that you can comply with your state bar rules.
+Find someone who has expertise in law firm accounting software so that you can comply with your state bar rules.
 Legal considerations for a chart of accounts include:

 - Money held in trust.